DepoXy/macOS-hammyspoony/README.md

   `<Shift-Ctrl-Cmd-R>`: Bring the browser DevTools window to the front

+  `<Ctrl-Space>`: Shows browser window picker

+  - Shows FZF-list of Chrome browser windows ordered alphabetically by window title that you can Click, or select with Up/Down, or Query to open

 ### Application foregrounder-openers

   `<Cmd-F>`: Bring any Finder window to front, or open Finder